-A device for conditioning an electrical power source.
-Campbell Scientific regulators typically condition AC or DC voltages greater than 16 VDC to about 14 VDC.
+A setting, a Status table element, or a DataTableInformation table element.
+Also a device for conditioning an electrical power source.
+Campbell Scientific regulators typically condition ac or dc voltages greater than 16 VDC to about 14 VDC.

 resistance

 A feature of an electronic circuit that impedes or redirects the flow of electrons through the circuit.